Key performance indicators (KPIs) are an essential part of any business in any industry, and equipment rental is no exception.

 You can determine this by finding out how each customer found you and dividing the totals by total market spend.

 Customer Lifetime Value

-Social Media Traffic
+Social Media Engagement

 Your social media traffic numbers can indicate how your customers react to your business, and these values are available through any social media platform.